AlexHappyCode/node-coding-question/README.md

 # node-coding-question

 # Requirement 3 README

+## Req 3 requires the following new features:
+1. A post can have multiple comments.
+Comments will show the user who commented and the comment.
+2. Need to add pagination in the post and in the comments of the post.
+3. User have the option to create their username.
+Update the user model.

 *note*: UI is incomplete, I am focusing on the backend now to finish the requirements.
 These are three sections I added to the readme.
 Following this are the original requirements.